Shieh, Eric Y. (eys2108)

 Selected Publications

-His research and practice focus on: the work of teachers and schools in education policy, teacher research and activism, school change, social justice and equity, and intersections with music and arts education.
+His research and practice focus on the work of teachers and schools in education policy, school change, and policy intersections with equity and arts education.

 Back to skip to quick links